Big City Family Fun

 Serendipity 3 is famous for its frozen hot chocolate. credit: Catherine Parker

-A trip to New York City is fabulous for teens.
-My teens enjoyed the energy of NYC and there is so much to see.
+New York City is the top destination in the U.S., including family travelers.
+While the younger kids might find it overwhelming, a trip to New York City is fabulous for teens.
 With the museums just steps from the Broadway Shows, there are lots to do during a trip.
 After living in the city in my 20s, I love to return with my teens.
-However after several NYC trips , one thing that is always an issue is finding somewhere to eat that doesn’t break the bank, especially with kids that could care less about food.
-Good news, there are lots of places to find food kids will eat.
+My teens enjoyed the energy of NYC, and there is so much to see.
+However, after several NYC trips, one thing that is always an issue is finding places to eat that don’t break the bank, especially with kids who could care less about food.
+The good news, there are lots of places to find food kids will eat.
 I’m sharing my list of the best places to eat in NYC with teens.

 Table of Contents